Kiilinik High School

 Completed in 2002

-The Cambridge Bay High School, designed as a heritage-based community education centre, was developed in collaboration with the elders and youth of the community.
+Kiilinik High School was designed as a heritage-based community education centre and was developed in collaboration with local Elders and youth.
 As the building includes public spaces - a library and Cultural Heritage Centre - the facility is designed not only for students and teachers, but for the entire community of Cambridge Bay.